AdobeDocs/experience-manager-64.en/help/mobile/mobile-ondemand-app-templates.md

 Components use and allow access to Widgets and these are used to render the Content.

 A simple component is included in the code repository, the source of which can be found in AEM.
-Subesequently, it can also be opened locally in CRXDE Lite.
+Subsequently, it can also be opened locally in CRXDE Lite.

 >[!NOTE]
 >